CyVerse-learning-materials/SciApps_guide/step2.rst

         Ensure you have access to SciApps by logging into the `CyVerse User portal <https://user.cyverse.org/>`_ You can check if you already have SciApps service by logging into the portal and visiting the 'My Service' page.
 If SciApps is not listed, click on 'Available' to request access.
-Once enabled, A **sci_data** folder will be created in your Data Store home folder.
 Requesting access is a one-time operation.

+        Once enabled, **SciApps will create a A sci_data folder in your Data Store home folder.**

   2. Load any App form by clicking on an App name in the left panel.
 For any step that requires a file in put, click 'or Browse DataStore' to open